 A skills shortage is the inability to recruit new workers with the appropriate skills at an appropriate wage.
 They may result in long-term unfilled vacancies and understaffing.
 Skills shortages can also affect a company’s performance, such as its capacity to bid for and fulfil new work.

 This involves encouraging and enabling more employers to access the training required where and when needed to meet their skills requirements.

 - Increasing the appeal of working in construction

 This involves promoting the benefits of working in the construction industry to people choosing a career as well as people who guide others in their career choices.

 This means encouraging employers to invest more in training and to use training solutions that can be applied across the wider sector.

 This involves training employees so they have new skills that help employers be more productive and competitive.

 We want to make sure our funding really benefits industry by addressing the above skills and training priorities.

-To help us achieve this, from 2016 we will be allocating funding based on a project's outcomes and impact, rather than for the delivery of an activity.
+To help us achieve this, we allocate funding based on a project's outcomes and impact, rather than for the delivery of an activity.